Avanade/NTangle/tools/NTangle.Template/README.md

 ### FooBar.CodeGen

-The `ntangle.yaml` configuration is pre-configured, and `Program.cs` has the correct connection string.
+The `ntangle.yaml` configuration file is pre-configured, and `Program.cs` has the correct connection string.
 Compile the application and execute directly from Visual Studio, or using `dotnet run`.

 The output from the console application should be similar to the following.